Boats and ships

 Sitting in his houseboat, this man is trying his luck with a rod, Dal Lake.
 (Photo copyright © by Kaj Halberg)

-Muslim family in their houseboat in Srinagar.
+Muslim family in their houseboat, Srinagar.
 Note the hookah (water pipe) in the foreground.
 Using the attached tweezer, you take a piece of burning charcoal to light the pipe.
 (Photo copyright © by Kaj Halberg)

-Houseboat at the Mahanadi River, Odisha (Orissa), India.
+Houseboat on the Mahanadi River, Odisha (Orissa), India.
 (Photo copyright © by Kaj Halberg)

 Ceremonies with boats